A Healthy Chip Butty With French Fries, Marmite, and Protein

 The tamarind plant (Tamarindus indica) is a tropical plant.
 The pulp from the elongated fruits is a popular food ingredient.

-HP sauce has a distinctive savoury - sweet taste.
-Like marmite, HP sauce contains salt, but this may not be a problem if the diet is otherwise low in salt and if the sauce is used in small quantities as a condiment.
-Some people love to cover their food with HP sauce, though!
+HP sauce has a distinctive taste that is both savoury and sweet.
+Like marmite, the sauce contains salt, but this may not be a problem if the diet is otherwise low in salt and if the sauce is used in small quantities as a condiment.
+Some people like to cover their food with large quantities of HP sauce, though.

-You'll notice that the bottle of HP sauce in my photo above has a label showing the Houses of Parliament.
-This is a significant image in relation to the history of the sauce.
-In the late nineteenth century, a grocer from Nottingham named Frederick Gibson Garten created the first HP sauce.
-He heard that his brown sauce was being served to MPs in the Houses of Parliament, which gave him the idea for the HP name and picture.
+You'll notice that the bottle of sauce in my photo above has a label showing the Houses of Parliament.
+This is a significant image in relation to the history of HP sauce.
+In the late nineteenth century, a grocer from Nottingham named Frederick Gibson Garten created the first version of the sauce.
+He heard that his brown sauce was being served to MPs in the Houses of Parliament (or so the story goes), which gave him the idea for the HP name and picture.

 Instructions for Making the Chip Butty

 - Cook the frozen French fries according to the package instructions, or make your own fries.

 - Hard-boil the egg while the fries are cooking.

 - When the fries and egg are nearly ready, toast the bread slices.

 - Spread each piece of toast with cream cheese and a thin layer of marmite.
 The marmite shouldn't completely cover the cream cheese (unless you like to spread it thick).
 If you've never eaten marmite before you might want to spread it on only one slice of bread until you discover how much you like to eat.